cleary/decoded-livecode-workshop/docs/estuary/README.md

   - a growing collection of different interfaces and supported live coding languages
   - collaborative by design, providing support for networked ensembles (in the same room or around the world)
   - free and open source!
 Check it out on [Github](https://github.com/dktr0/estuary)
+  - for this course, we will be making use of the Estuary instance generously hosted for public use by McMaster University, Canada, at [https://estuary.mcmaster.ca](https://estuary.mcmaster.ca)

 ## Requirements:
  - Chrome or Chromium browser